New sensor technology, developed by Mentech Innovation and awarded the CZ healthcare prize helps to identify misunderstood behavior.

 Sometimes Bo Sanne seems to get angry out of nowhere, she can injure herself and her surroundings.
 If her care environment could cope with signals of stress build-up earlier, outbursts of anger could in many cases be prevented.
 This can be done, for example, by responding more adequately and earlier to her request for help, by offering her a buddy or by removing her from a stressful situation.

-Many people with a mental disability are often insufficiently able to express their emotions, pain or stress build-up and therefore often experience unnecessary moments of stress.
+Many people with an intellectual disability are often insufficiently able to express their emotions, pain or stress build-up and therefore often experience unnecessary moments of stress.
 Because their behavior is not well understood, health care providers cannot always provide the required attention and meaningful care.
 It is important to better understand difficult-to-understand behavior for self-directedness of this target group, for giving meaningful care to increase the quality of life and happiness of this vulnerable target group.
 In addition to fewer escalations, better understanding and care also leads to fewer dropouts among healthcare providers.

 Since 2016, Mentech Innovation has been investigating in close collaboration with Severinus the use of smart sensor technology to interpret emotions, pain and tension in people with ununderstood behavior.
-Based on this research, Mentech Innovation has developed the HUME, an emotional artificial intelligence system that can measure stress and in the future emotions such as sadness, joy and pain in people with a servere mental disability or dementia.
+Based on this research, Mentech Innovation has developed the HUME, an emotional artificial intelligence system that can measure stress and in the future emotions such as sadness, joy and pain in people with a servere intellectual disability or dementia.
 The system consists of a sensor module and a software platform with models for stress and emotion recognition.
 The HUME can, for example, be used as an early detection system for signaling stress build-up.

 The HUME® measures, among other things, activity, temperature, heart rate and skin conductance.
 With the help of advanced models and behavioral observations, relationships are established between stress and physiology.
 This stress indication is currently being validated in a pilot study in which behavioral experts provide insight into the measured physiological parameters by means of video recordings.
 The results of these analyzes are made transparent through an app so that family and supervisors can “read” and learn to recognize stress.
 In a later stadium, this system can also be used preventively to prevent escalations by, for example, a traffic light function on the smartphone or smartwatch of the attendant.